 Based on Xen Project Hypervisor, XenServer is an open-sourced bare-metal server virtualization platform.
 It consists of enterprise-grade features that help enterprises to easily handle workloads, combined OS, and networking configurations.

-XenServer provides improved virtualized graphics with NIVIDA and Intel and allows execution of multiple computer operating systems on same computer hardware.
+XenServer provides improved virtualized graphics with NIVIDA and Intel and allows execution of multiple computers operating systems on the same computer hardware.

 Features of Citrix XenServer: